Art, Covid-19, and Black Lives Matter: The Global View from London

 In this course students will explore how UK-based artists and art institutions have been navigating this extraordinary time.
 Art can open our eyes to the experiences of others, enabling us to see what they have seen or what they have conjured in their imagination; such fundamental human communication is vital at times of crisis.
 We will consider the economic impact of the Covid-19 on the UK arts scene and the UK government measures introduced to mitigate those effects.
 We will investigate how artists and institutions have found new ways of engaging audiences during lockdown, amid an upsurge in demand for online content.
 We will also examine how museums are rethinking the interpretation of their collections to present more inclusive and diverse stories.
 Throughout the course, students will engage in close visual analysis of contemporary and historic art and develop advanced skills in visual analysis and critical thinking.

-Students will meet online Tuesdays and Thursdays from 5:00PM - 6:15PM (Eastern Standard Time).
+Students will meet online on Saturdays, specific times TBD.
 Class time will be a mix of synchronous and asynchronous learning.

 Lois Oliver, Ph.D. is Associate Professor of Art History at the University of Notre Dame (USA) in England.
 This course draws on her extensive experience in the art world as a Curator and Exhibition Organiser.
 Dr. Oliver worked at the Harvard University Art Museums before joining the curatorial team at the V&A and then the National Gallery in London.
 A core faculty member at the London Global Gateway, she is also a Visiting Lecturer at the Courtauld Institute of Art.
 She writes multimedia interpretation for leading UK art institutions including the National Gallery, Royal Academy, Royal Collection, and Tate.
 Dr Oliver studied English Literature at Cambridge University, and History of Art at The Courtauld Institute of Art, completing an M.A. in Venetian Renaissance Art and writing her doctoral thesis on "The Image of the Artist, Paris 1815-1855."